LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/apple-pay.md

 ### Receiving an Apple Pay Response from a Consumer

-After the consumer submits their Apple Pay details in the form, the Apple Pay response is delivered to LiveEngage using [Conversational Metadata](messaging-agent-sdk-conversation-metadata-guide.html).
+After the consumer submits their Apple Pay details in the form, the Apple Pay response is delivered back to LiveEngage.

+If you are sending a payment request with a **bot**, you can listen for the payment response via [Conversational Metadata](messaging-agent-sdk-conversation-metadata-guide.html).
 Conversational Metadata provides a way for developers to pass metadata or context information to a bot built with the [Messaging Agent SDK](messaging-agent-sdk-overview.html).
 Please see [the Conversational Metadata guide](messaging-agent-sdk-conversation-metadata-guide.html#listen-for-payment-or-authorization-response) for how to listen for Conversational Metadata with the correct Apple Pay response structure.

-<div class="important">Only a bot can listen for Conversational Metadata at this time.</div>
+If you are sending a payment request with a **human agent**, you can listen for the auth response in an [Agent Widget](agent-workspace-widget-sdk-overview.html).
+See the [bind](agent-workspace-widget-sdk-methods.html#bind) method for how to listen for incoming data.
+Instead of `visitorInfo.visitorName` in the example, the `pathToData` that you will bind to is [metadata.connectorPaymentResponse](agent-workspace-widget-sdk-public-model-structure.html#metadataconnectorpaymentresponse).

 #### Response Metadata